-- (i) mandate the Committee on Pilgrims Affairs (when constituted) to conduct a detailed investigation into the several anomalies that emanated from the 2023 Hajj and report back to the House within four (4) weeks for further Legislative Action; - (ii) also mandate the Committee on Legislative Compliance (when constituted) to ensure implementation.
+- (i) mandate the Committee on Pilgrims Affairs (when constituted) to conduct a detailed investigation into the several anomalies that emanated from the 2023 Hajj and report within four (4) weeks; - (ii) also mandate the Committee on Legislative Compliance (when constituted) to ensure implementation (HR.
+73/07/2023).

-4. Call for Establishment of Ministry of Fisheries, Aquaculture and Marine Resources: Hon.
-Awaji -Inombek D. Abiante:
+12. Call for Establishment of Ministry of Fisheries, Aquaculture and Marine Resources Motion made and Question proposed:

-Aware that despite having a coastline of 853 kilometers bordering the Atlantic Ocean, as well as fresh and mangrove swamps, creeks, coastal rivers, estuaries, bays, and near and offshore waters with the capacity to feed the entire country and export, Nigeria is and has remained the fourth largest importer of fish in the world for its teaming population of over 200 million people;
+Aware that despite having a coastline of 853 kilometres bordering the Atlantic Ocean, as well as fresh and mangrove swamps, creeks, coastal rivers, estuaries, bays, and near and offshore waters with the capacity to feed the entire country and export, Nigeria is and has remained the fourth largest importer of fish in the world for its teaming population of over 200 million people;

 Notes that the 2016 Nigeria Fisheries Statistics report puts our annual fish demand at an estimated 3.32 million metric tons and domestic production at about 1.12 million metric tons, while the 2018 World Bank report puts Nigeria's annual fish demand at about 3.4 million metric tons, and domestic production at 1.17 million metric tons.
 These leave a deficit of 2.2 million metric tons in 2016, and a deficit of 2.23 million metric tons in the 2018 report, thus domestic production in Nigeria only meets about 40% of the demand for fish.
-This deficit is responsible for the over \$1.2billion loss of revenue through the importation of fish and fishery products during the aforementioned years;
+This deficit is responsible for the over \$1.2 billion loss of revenue through the importation of fish and fishery products during the aforementioned years;

-Also notes that to fully meet the wholesome demand of Nigerians for fish, the Country spent about N500 billion on fish import between January and November 2021 (the Nation Newspaper, December 20, 2021).
-Findings according to the Newspaper also revealed that Nigeria imported over NI trillion (\$2.06billion) of fish from major nine countries between 2019 and 2021, thus taking a toll on the Country's foreign exchange and negatively affecting the Country's GDP;
+Also notes that to fully meet the wholesome demand of Nigerians for fish, the country spent about ₩500 billion on fish import between January and November 2021 (the Nation Newspaper, December 20, 2021).
+Findings according to the Newspaper also revealed that Nigeria imported over ₩l trillion (\$2.06 billion) of fish from major nine countries between 2019 and 2021, thus taking a toll on the Country's foreign exchange and negatively affecting the Country's GDP;